pratikkejriwal/BasicPyTorch/README.md

-# BasicPyTorch
+# PyTorch Reference

-Basic PyTorch Programs for Reference
+Reference Code for ML, NLP and Image Classification Programs written in PyTorch, to act as Starting guide.

 ### Basic ML Programs using PyTorch
 - [Linear Regression Algorithm in PyTorch](./LinearRegression.ipynb)